-Latex is a dense material, so it is naturally very heavy.
-This can be great for some people who want a pillow that won’t move around a lot, but means it isn’t the best option for travel.
+Latex is a dense material, so it’s naturally heavy.
+This can be great for some people who want a pillow that won’t move around a lot, but it may be less convenient to transport around.

 Organic and Textile Certifications

-There are many different certifications that can bring peace of mind to shoppers.
-If you want to guarantee that your bedding is safe and contain the best materials, and is created using environmentally-friendly manufacturing, looks for labels like CertiPUR-US, OEKO-Tex, GOTS, GOLS, and Confidence in Textiles.
+Third-party certifications can bring peace of mind to shoppers.
+If you want to guarantee that your bedding is safe and contains the best materials and manufacturing standards, look for labels like CertiPUR-US, OEKO-Tex, GOTS, and GOLS.

 Latex is known for being a highly durable substance, retaining its shape and properties for many years.
-Sleepers can expect these pillows to last for many years without sagging or becoming flat.
+Sleepers can expect these pillows to last for a long time without sagging or becoming flat.

 If you’re looking to reduce your carbon footprint without compromising on comfort or support, latex is the way to go.
 With so many options to choose from including customizable shapes and sizes, you should have no problem finding the pillow of your dreams.

 As Sleep Advisor’s Performance Editor, Melanie writes and edits content throughout the site to ensure it’s accurate, engaging, and up-to-date.